Saimanju55/Movie-Success-Prediction/README.md

  🚀 How to Run

-1. Open notebook.ipynb in Jupyter/Colab
+1. Open Movie_Success_Prediction_.ipynb in Jupyter/Colab

 2. Run all cells